Why Some People Say "Partner" In A Relationship Instead Of "Boyfriend" Or "Girlfriend"

-And yet the terms husband and wife have endured, and their gender-neutral counterparts still catch eyes.
-That's why Jennifer Siebel Newsom, who is married to California's new governor Gavin Newsom, made headlines when she announced she'd be referred to as "first partner" instead of "first lady."
-(Newsom is an outspoken feminist voice anyway, having founded the Representation Project and produced documentaries tackling gender roles, women's rights, and toxic masculinity, so her decision really shouldn't have come as much of a surprise.)
+But of course, the terms husband and wife have endured as well, and their gender-neutral counterparts still catch eyes.
+That's why Jennifer Siebel Newsom, who is married to California's governor Gavin Newsom, made headlines when she announced she'd be referred to as "first partner" instead of "first lady."

-Furthermore, the gender-neutral word destabilizes heteronormativity more broadly by forcing people to ditch their assumptions about what kind of person you're dating.
-I write about my relationship regularly without mentioning my partner's name, and that word choice prompts you to recognize that you have no clue about what my partner's gender is, and you can assume nothing.
-That's how it should be any time we're talking about a romantic relationship.
-(Of course in this case, I've already used his pronouns earlier in this story.
-But you see my point!)
+The gender-neutral word also destabilizes heteronormativity more broadly by forcing people to ditch their assumptions about what kind of person you're dating.
+(For example, as a prolific sex writer, I write about my own relationship regularly without mentioning my partner's name, and that word choice prompts you to recognize that you have no clue about what my partner's gender is.
+It challenges people to avoid assumptions.)

-I'd be lying if I said I didn't gravitate toward the word partner initially because I wanted people to take my relationship seriously, even if the two of us are not married.
+Some people gravitate toward the word partner because they want their relationship to be taken seriously by others, even if they're not married.
 Melamed says she knows many couples who have been together a long time, share a life and a home, and are deeply committed, and boyfriend and girlfriend just don't reflect the depth of their relationship.
-Furthermore, not all couples intend to get married, and they deserve the choice of a label that's distinct from the ones they used for all their short-lived high school romances.
+Furthermore, not all couples intend to get married, and it's nice to have the choice of a label that's distinct from the ones they used for all their short-lived high school romances.

-Partner reflects what a healthy romantic relationship really looks like.
+Partner reflects what a healthy romantic relationship really looks like

 You might be thinking: What about the term significant other?
-Personally I don't have much of a problem with it, but some people take issue with the way the phrase implies that everyone only has one significant person in their life and that that relationship must be a romantic one.
+Although this term also accomplishes the same gender-neutral and serious energy as partner, some people take issue with the way significant other implies that everyone only has one significant person in their life and that that relationship must be a romantic one.
 Doesn't that somewhat minimize the importance of friendships, family ties, and our other meaningful relationships?
-My mother, for one, is certainly an S.O. in my book.
+(My mother, for one, is certainly an S.O. in my book.)

 More importantly, partner more accurately describes what a healthy romantic relationship really looks like: a partnership.
 It's two people who've got each other's backs, who are collaborating on their lives together, and who are tackling life's tribulations and triumphs together in a mutually satisfying way.

 At the end of the day, of course, the words you use to describe your relationship are wholly up to you.
-Use the terms that feel comfortable, that feel good on your tongue, and that make you both feel good.
+Use the relationship labels that feel comfortable, that feel natural on your tongue, and that make you both feel good.